How Does Polished & Burnished Concrete

 Differ From Other Surfaces?

 If you prefer a satin finish instead of a high gloss look, we will work with you to customise your floors.
-Our skilled technicians can use the polishing process on new or existing concrete; allowing our customers a money saving way to dramatically improve the look of floors that are already in place.
+Our skilled technicians can use the polishing process on new or existing concrete; allowing our customers an economical way to dramatically improve the look of floors that are already in place.

-- Easy to clean surface needs only a damp mop or cloth to wipe clean)
+- Easy to clean surface (needs only a damp mop or cloth to wipe clean)

 - Cold, as the concrete does not retain heat

 - Does not absorb or block sounds